 In this insight4me Sociology webinar for schools and colleges, three universities, including University of Bath, Goldsmiths, University of London and University of Kent, will have roughly 20 minutes to deliver a punchy, topic based ‘micro’ talk.
 Within an overall session theme of Crime & Deviance, the universities have the freedom to choose their own topic, a topic that links to the A Level curriculum, and use the time to convey the key points of the discussion/debate for the Year 12/Year 13 students.
 Through the discussion, the universities are encouraged to provide an insight into the teaching and learning experience of this topic at university, and compare and contrast how other subject areas across the Sociology spectrum might be treated.
 Students will gain an insight into how these subjects continue beyond the A-level curriculum.

 By hearing from 3 unis, students will also appreciate how the further study of Sociology can vary between institutions, contributing to the depth of their HE research and assisting informed decision making.

 Full details of the universities and the topics will be published below as soon as these are confirmed with the universities:

 - University of Kent: Dr Rachel Seoighe will speak about deportations and foreign national prisoners, addressing how deportations have become more of an automatic response to offending and what impact that has on our ideas of punishment and belonging.
 Rachel will also speak about the experience of imprisonment for this particular group.
-This is central to a field of study called ‘border criminologies’ or ‘crimmigration’ which looks the criminalisation of migration and the differential treatment of ‘foreigners’ in the criminal justice system.
+This is central to a field of study called ‘border criminologies’ or ‘crimmigration’ which looks at the criminalisation of migration and the differential treatment of ‘foreigners’ in the criminal justice system.

 - Goldsmiths, University of London: tbc